Cheap Car Hire in Faro

 So, start the engine and ...If you love beaches, cliffs and unspoiled nature, drive west of Faro to Odeceixe (about 75mi / 120km) in the municipality of Aljezur, part of the Natural Park of Southwest Alentejo and Vicentine Coast.
 This part of the Algarve will captivate you with the vastness of the beaches and the wildness of the Atlantic Ocean.
 The weather is a bit windier and you will find many wave surfers here.
 And most importantly - this part of the coast is generally overlooked by tourists and is still in the shadow of the Algarve.

-From the Costa Alentejana and Vicentina, you can head north and visit Comporta (approx 125mi / 200km) where you will find plenty of nature and an active day out.
-From Comporta it's a stone's throw to Setúbal where you can visit the Arrabida Nature Park, or if food and gastronomy is your thing, visit the pretty covered market Mercado do Livramento where you can see all the fresh produce of Portuguese cuisine.
-From Setúbal, drive past the Santuário de Cristo Rei, a statue of Jesus whose construction was inspired by the Christ the Redeemer in Rio de Janeiro.
+From the Costa Alentejana and Vicentina, you can head north and visit Comporta (approx 125 mi / 200km) where you will find plenty of nature and an active day out.
+From Comporta it's a stone's throw to Setúbal where you can visit the Arrabida Nature Park, or if food and gastronomy are your things, visit the pretty covered market Mercado do Livramento where you can see all the fresh produce of Portuguese cuisine.
+From Setúbal, drive past the Santuário de Cristo Rei, a statue of Jesus whose construction was inspired by Christ the Redeemer in Rio de Janeiro.
 The statue overlooks the city of Lisbon and was meant to protect the city during World War II.

 From Lisbon, you can take your Faro car rental to Evora, a walled city with exceptionally beautiful cobblestone streets, old churches and city gates.
 You can explore the verdant Portuguese countryside where you may stumble across a gipsy caravan.